 We used to forecast the ‘claimant count’ measure of unemployment, but due to the distorting effects of the rollout of universal credit, the ONS no longer considers it a ‘National Statistic’.
-We have also ceased forecasting it, although we continue to forecast the caseloads necessary to produce our welfare spending forecast.
+We have also ceased forecasting it, although we continue to produce forecasts of the caseloads of relevant benefits as part of our welfare expenditure forecast.

 We produce a forecast for the potential growth rates of these headline labour market indicators in order to construct our potential output forecast.
 Once the output gap is closed, GDP is typically assumed to grow broadly in line with potential output over the remainder of the forecast period, and similarly the labour market variables are expected to move in line with our forecast for their underlying trends.